paxamans/paxjaxlib/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the MIT LICENSE.